microsoft/php-sdk-binary-tools/README.md

 # Upgrading

 - backup phpsdk-local.bat
-- backup the source trees, contained in the PHP SDK root
+- backup the source trees and any other custom files in the PHP SDK root
 - move the PHP SDK folder into trash
 - download, unpack and the new PHP SDK version under the same path